-It should be noted that for the fits that include reconstruction and a free $\beta$-value we encounter the issue of a multimodal likelihood surface for $\beta$.
+It should be noted that for the fits that include reconstruction and a free $\beta$-value, we encounter the issue of a multimodal likelihood surface for $\beta$.
 This issue is more prominent for the voxel void definition than for the spherical one.
-In the latter case it only occurs for the \fofr{}, $0.6\,\mathrm{eV}$ and \fofr{}$\,+\,0.6\,\mathrm{eV}$ simulations, as opposed to all of them for the voxel voids.
-This seems to be an artefact of the model and, as a first approach, we deal with it by constraining the range of the flat prior.
-The new range is chosen to include the most likely values resulting from the parameter fit performed with the original prior.
+It does, however, seem to be an artefact of the reconstruction model and, as a first approach, we dealt with it by constraining the range of the flat prior.
+The new range was chosen to include the most likely values resulting from the parameter fit performed with the original prior.